 Table A26: Existing MSC RBF triggering criteria (Option 0) - Business as usual.
 This shows the existing Fisheries Standard RBF Triggering Requirements as detailed in Table 3 of the FCP v2.1.
 NB.
-Red text illustrates aspects which are not auditable or are vague, and which require clarification in the RBF FSR project.
+Red text illustrates aspects which are

-Performance Indicator Criteria Consideration Notes 1.1.1 Stock status Stock status reference points are available derived either from analytical stock assessment or using empirical approaches.
+, and which require clarification in Performance Criteria Consideration Notes Indicator 1.1.1 Stock status Stock status reference points are available derived either from analytical stock assessment or using empirical approaches.
 Yes Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI.
 No Use Annex PF (RBF) for this PI.
 2.1.1 Primary species outcome and 2.2.1 Secondary species outcome Biologically based limits are available, derived either from analytical stock assessment or using empirical approaches.
 Yes Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI.
 No Use Annex PF (RBF) for this PI.
 2.3.1 ETP species outcome Can the impact of the fishery on the ETP species be analytically determined?
 Yes Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI.
 No Use Annex PF (RBF) for this PI.
 2.4.1 Habitats outcome In line with the MSC fisheries standard habitats guidance (GSA3.13.1.1) are both of the following applicable?
-Yes Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI.
-Information on habitats encountered is available.
-Information of impact of fishery on habitats encountered is available.
+1. Information on habitats Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI. encountered is available.
+2. Information of impact of fishery on habitats encountered is available.
 No Use Annex PF (RBF) for this PI.
 2.5.1 Ecosystem outcome Is information available to support an analysis of the impact of the fishery on the ecosystem?
-Yes Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI.
-No Use Annex PF (RBF) for this PI.
+Yes Use default Performance Indicator Scoring Guideposts within default

+assessment tree for this PI.

+No Use Annex PF (RBF)

+for this PI.